Prioritized Living

 It’s a fact of life that, when you have a little kid, relatives and friends will shower that kid with toys.
 It doesn’t matter how much you vow to live a minimalistic toy lifestyle.
 If you buy not a single toy for your child, you will still find yourself living in a toy store.
 You’ll have the huge toys, the tiny toys, the toys with a million parts, the fuzzy toys, the teething toys, and — my personal favorite — the noisy toys.
 If you’re not prepared to flee and let the toys run amok in your house, then you need storage solutions that work for you and for your kids.
 Here are some of my current favorites.
 [Read more…]

-Tagged With: Baby, Parenting, Products & Tools
+Tagged With: Baby, Products & Tools, Parenting

 5 Ways Ziploc Bags Can Make Life with Baby Easier